PurvaNS2005/Competitive-Programming-Portal/README.md

 - User Account: Allows users to create an account for a more personalized experience, enabling them to easily check ratings and contests.
 - Profile Aggregation: View user data from Codeforces, LeetCode, and AtCoder.
 See your rankings, rating, problems solved, and other stats for each platform.
-- Contest Calendar: View past, ongoing, and upcoming contests from all three platforms.
+- Contests Page: View past, ongoing, and upcoming contests from all three platforms.
 - Personalized Calendar: Users can store relevant contests in their calendar and delete them once the contest day has passed.